fairmath/fherma-challenges/house-price-prediciton/description.md

 The (i)-th slot corresponds to the value of the parameter specified in column (i) of the given dataset.

-The first slot of the resulting vector should contain the classification result:
+The first slot of the resulting vector should contain the prediction result:

 | 50000 | … |
 | --- | --- |